charanGIT06/exam-portal/README.md

 # exam-portal
-The aim of this project is a create a website that allowers user to select a programming language and take the test.
+The aim of this project is a create a website that allows user to select a programming language and take the test.

 ### Technologies Used
 - HTML